cs-fullstack-master/frontend-react-intro1b/README.md

 # React Basics IC

-Create a new create-react-app program.
-Create a new StudentAccount component.
-Pass firstName and grade to the new component.
-Call the component from the original component.

 Create a new react app
 * run `npx create-react-app app-name` in the terminal
 * `cd` into the generated directory